 Sometimes, a lady needs to cheat.
-For example, when she is making Turkey Bolognese.
+For example, when she is making turkey bolognese sauce.

 This recipe is sponsored by Giovanni Rana.